Vimeth22/Module1/README.md

   - Stand-alone script that demonstrates the same math using hard-coded pixel coordinates.
   - Shows how the intrinsic camera matrix is **scaled from the original calibration resolution (1280×720) to the current image resolution (2220×1480)** and how ΔX, ΔY, and the diagonal distance are computed.

+- `Static`
+  - Upload the image in here.
+  - I have my outputs in `Output Screenshots`

 - `templates/index.html`
   - Front-end page that loads the Rubik’s cube image, captures mouse clicks, draws the red dots, and calls `/calculate` via AJAX/`fetch`.